Python API¶

 octoprint_logmonitor.log_searcher

 Provides efficient log file searching with pagination and severity filtering.
-Memory-efficient implementation that streams through large log files.
+Memory-efficient implementation that streams through large log files line by line instead of loading them into memory.

 LogSearcher